nguyentn2021/Etherium-Price-Prediction/README.md

 ### 1. Project Overview

-Predicting the price of a financial asset is very difficult because in general, the price is determined by numerous variables that change over time.
-A multivariate time series model take several factors into account.
+Predicting the price of a financial asset is very difficult because, in general, the price is determined by numerous variables that change over time.
+A multivariate time series model takes several factors into account.
 Here I use various features on blockchain data to predict the Ether price.

-In this project, I build some models to predict Ether price based on blockchain information by using Recurrent Neural Network LSTM and compare it with traditional ML algorithms.
+In this project, I build models to predict Ether price based on blockchain information by using Recurrent Neural Network LSTM and comparing it with traditional machine learning algorithms.

 ### 2. Dataset